Preconstruction And Delivery

 Owners usually get the best value from facility modernization construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Assessment Of Existing Conditions And Priorities is treated as a decision gate, not a box-checking exercise.
+Assessment Of Existing Conditions, Deferred Maintenance Priorities, And Georgetown Permit Requirements is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Upgrade Sequencing And Procurement Planning is treated as a decision gate, not a box-checking exercise.
+Upgrade Sequencing, Procurement Planning, And Owner Priority Alignment is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-3. Modernization Execution In Active Or Partially Active Conditions
+3. Modernization Execution In Active Or Partially Active Georgetown Facilities

-Final System Checks And Owner Handoff is treated as a decision gate, not a box-checking exercise.
+Final System Commissioning, City Of Georgetown Inspection, And Owner Handoff is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.